 The Franklin Northwests Superintendent Search Committee has announced the hiring of Winton Goodrich as Superintendent.
-Mr. Goodrich will begin his duties effective July 1, 2014.
+Mr. Goodrich began his duties effective July 1, 2014.
 Mary Wood, FNWSU Board Chair, stated: “The search committee worked diligently with the FNWSU Board to complete a thorough and comprehensive recruitment process.
 We are all very pleased to bring forward an educational leader who has strong leadership experience, extensive state connections, and experience with boards and system development.
 These skills can help us provide the best educational opportunities for the children in our community.”

-For the full press release with information about Mr. Goodrich, his background, family and more, click on FNWSU Hires New Superintendent News Release.
+For the full press release with information about Mr. Goodrich, his background, family and more, click on FNWSU Hires New Superintendent News Release

 New WIKI Available for VCAT Users

 A support WIKI on the new front end features of the Vermont Comprehensive Assessment Tool (VCAT) was taken live on the web on January 31.
 Users can learn all about the new features–referred to as VCAT2–by going to the wiki at http://wiki2.vcat.us/ and clicking on the Basic Skills menu item.
 Revisit often, as the support team at VCAT will be continuously updating and adding to this wiki.
 And when you are in VCAT2, be sure to check out the tool’s ability to show you NECAP questions and how your students answered for learning insights!